 - The questions are too formal.
 The formality of the questions doesn’t allow the participants and the interviewers to build a connection.
 The formal nature of the questions may cause the participants to become uncomfortable or tense, affecting their answers.

 - Missing out on the personality.
-Of course, the interviewer also watches the behaviour of the applicant, but as almost all questions are focused on skill and suitability alone, there is no room for a connection between interviewer and interviewee.
+Of course, the interviewer also watches the behavior of the applicant, but as almost all questions are focused on skill and suitability alone, there is no room for a connection between interviewer and interviewee.
 Occasionally, an applicant may seem too timid for a job or too inexperienced, but they are a quick learner who would fit better into the team.

 Analysis of a structured interview